 The FEC is the independent regulatory agency charged with administering and enforcing the federal campaign finance law.
 The FEC has jurisdiction over the financing of campaigns for the U.S. House, Senate, Presidency and the Vice Presidency.

 This resource provides the Federal School Code you'll need for the FAFSA.
 It includes information such as tuition, fees, and graduation rates for colleges and allows you to compare up to 10 colleges at a time.

-This is an one-stop resource for information on Federal Student Aid.
+This U.S. Department of Education website is an one-stop resource for information on federal student aid.